mathieucarbou/YaSolR/docs/manual.md

 - [mathieucarbou/MycilaPZEM004Tv3](https://github.com/mathieucarbou/MycilaPZEM004Tv3)
 - [mandulaj/PZEM-004T-v30](https://github.com/mandulaj/PZEM-004T-v30)

+#### Bypass Relay

+Installing a relay for bypass is optional: if installed, the relay will be used to power the heater, and the dimmer will be set to 0.

+If not installed, when activating bypass mode, the dimmer will be used and set to 100%.
+The advantage is a simple setup, the drawbacks are:

+- the dimmer will heat up.
+- the power output of he dimmer counts as routed power so the routed power and energy will also contain the bypass power.

+In the `Hardware` section, `Output 1 Bypass Relay` and `Output 2 Bypass Relay` both specify if a relay is installed for the output, on top of the dimmer of course, and if it should be used when bypass is activated.
+If no relay is installed, the dimmer will be used and will be set to 100%.
+For each you can also select the relay: `Normally Open` or `Normally Closed`.

+#### Temperature Sensors

+The temperature sensors are used to monitor the water tank in order:

+- to trigger an automatic heating based on temperature levels (called **auto bypass**).
+- to stop the routing if the temperature is too high (called **temperature limiter**).

+Supported temperature sensor: `DS18B20`

+A temperature sensor can also be used to monitor the router box itself (`Overview` section).

 #### Relay Types

 - `Output 1 Bypass Relay Type`: the relay type for Output 1 Bypass: Normally Open (NO) or Normally Closed (NC).